Nikonas Spiliotakis

 Nikonas Spiliotakis (born 18 September 1995) is a Greek footballer born at Heraklion Crete.
 Up to the age of 18 he lived in Archanes.
 He graduated from the 8th high school of Heraklion and since he lives in Athens studying at the National and Kapodistrian University, at the faculty of sciences of physical activities and sports.

 Club career

 Candia Maris

-Candia Maris was the first club that he trained and played for, between the ages of 6 to 12.
+Candia Maris was the first club that he trained and played for, between the ages of 6 and 12.

 Lido F.C.

 Candia Maris was merged with Lido F.C. and he played for this club until he became 16 years old.
 At 14 years old he was promoted to the first team, playing at the 1st regional division of Heraklion (at the time representing the 5th tier in Greek football) for 2 seasons.
 For his first season (2010-2011) he had played every match of the first round but in 5/1/2011 he injured his right knee (anterior cruciate ligament lesion with medial meniscus partial rupture) which cost him his absence for the rest of the championship with the exception of a few matches at the end.
 He finished with 20 games played, 2 goals and 5 assists.
 Next season he played in every game (approximately 30 matches) having 3 goals and 6 assists.